thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Introduction.desc.md

 ```

-Now inside of a views folder, we can create an index.ejs file and include:
+Now create a views folder, and inside of it create an index.ejs file and include:

 ```html
 <!DOCTYPE HTML>